-Medical Assistants: At the Heart of Healthcare
+Medical Assistant Program: Work At the Heart of Healthcare

 Are you looking for a highly rewarding career in the growing medical field?
 Certified medical assistants are an integral part of a healthcare team trained to work in outpatient settings while supporting the internal operations of the office.
 You will find a fulfilling career helping people while working in the heart of the healthcare office.

-Benefits to a Medical Assisting Career
+Benefits of a Career in Medical Assisting

-- Keep Regular Hours – You can enjoy a healthy family and social life
+- Keep Regular Hours – You can enjoy a healthy family and social life.

-- Build Strong Relationships – You will work with patients as well as office and medical staff, so you will form strong bonds with your coworkers and patients
+- Build Strong Relationships – You will work with patients as well as office and medical staff, so you will form strong bonds with your coworkers and patients.

-- Help Patients – You will get to help patients by performing various clinical skills to make them feel better
+- Help Patients – You will get to help patients by performing various clinical skills to make them feel better.

 - Feel Satisfaction – You will start every day with a sense of purpose and finish knowing you helped patients.

-- Be in Demand – You will find many job openings because Medical Assisting jobs are increasing
+- Be in Demand – You will find many job openings because Medical Assisting jobs are increasing.

 Benefits of an Associate Degree in Medical Assisting